By Dr Christina Phillips

 About the author

 Dr Christina J. Phillips is a member of the Management Division and Centre for Decision Research (CDR).
 Christina has an eclectic background from tutoring in Physics and Statistics to running her own art and design company.
 Her specialism has always been in Mathematical Modelling but through recent in-industry research this has been extended to include ways to facilitate and maximise benefit from participative modelling and design.
-An adapted version of this article will also feature on the Missenden Centre website.
-A link to that article will be added to this blog once available.
+An adapted version of this article can also be found on the Missenden Centre website.

 My PhD studies began in October 2014 and should have finished by the end of September 2017, but in actual fact I successfully defended my thesis in July 2017 with only minor corrections required.
 So, how did this happen?
 I must start by saying, I do not have a magic formula and that you may find some of this advice difficult.